DIY Cedar Chest Makeover with General Finishes Milk Paint

 NOTE: The lock on lane cedar chests is recalled, so we removed the latch on the top before we did anything!
 Then we ordered a new latch through their recall website.

-This Kwikwood epoxy is the easiest and best stuff to use to fill in hardware holes because it dries super hard in an hour and it doesn’t shrink, crack or have air bubbles in it.
+This Kwikwood epoxy is the easiest and best stuff to use to fill in hardware holes because it dries super hard in an hour, and it doesn’t shrink, crack, or have air bubbles in it.
+Learn more about this best way of filling holes when replacing cabinet or furniture hardware here.

 Get the Secrets!